 Wakefield Business Conference includes an engaging seminar and workshop programme.

 Confirmed speakers are outlined below but we will keep adding additional seminars and panelists in the run up to the event.
-Do keep checking the website, don’t miss out and make sure you have booked your free delegate place in advance.
+Make sure you have booked your free delegate place in advance.

 08:00 – 09:00